Tobias-Scholz/playwright-cleanup-queue/README.md

 ## Typescript support

-Typescript is supported for this plugin.
+Typescript is supported for this project.